Gerald Charles Dickens (actor)

 Gerald Roderick Charles Dickens (born 9 October 1963) is an English actor and performer best known for his one-man shows based on the novels of his great-great-grandfather Charles Dickens.
 He was the President of the Dickens Fellowship from 2005 to 2007.

 Early life

-Born in Royal Tunbridge Wells, Kent, the fourth child and second son of David Kenneth Charles Dickens (1925-2005) and his wife Betty (1927-2010), Dickens is the grandson of Gerald Charles Dickens RN (after whom he was named) and the great-grandson of Henry Fielding Dickens KC; he is also the cousin of author Monica Dickens, biographer and writer Lucinda Hawksley, and actor Harry Lloyd.
+Born in Royal Tunbridge Wells, Kent, the fourth child and second son of David Kenneth Charles Dickens (1925-2005) and his wife Betty (1927-2010), Dickens is the grandson of Gerald Charles Dickens RN (after whom he was named), the great-grandson of Henry Fielding Dickens KC, and the great-great-grandson of Charles Dickens; he is also the cousin of author Monica Dickens, biographer and writer Lucinda Hawksley, and actor Harry Lloyd.
 Dickens attended Huntleys Secondary School for Boys in Royal Tunbridge Wells and West Kent College.

 His acting career started with the youth drama group Design Theatre Workshop in his home town of Tunbridge Wells, with whom he learned the rudiments of stagecraft including improvisations and various exercises designed to develop ways of creating theatre.